workindia/django-prometheus/README.md

 # What's Different

-* Exported response status code by endpoint and method for Django>=1.8 which is not supported by django-prometheus==1.0.15
+* Exported response status code by view and http method for Django>=1.8 which is not supported by django-prometheus==1.0.15

 ## Usage